Creating a Career Development Plan: Tips and Strategies

 Plan an actionable one that includes:

-An action plan outlines specific educational programs, resources for learning, coaching sessions or supportive mentors who will aid in the development of your career.
+An action plan outlines specific training programs, learning resources, coaching sessions or supportive mentors that can assist in the process of professional development.

 Implement Your Plan

-The last step is to execute the career development plan.
-This involves assessing the progress you have made and making adjustments if needs arise.
-Continuously reviewing progress helps you focus on what works best for you regarding personal improvement and gives you the chance to think about challenges that you’ve encountered so far.
+The final step is to implement the career development plan.
+This involves assessing the progress made and altering your plan should the need arise.
+Continuously reviewing progress helps you focus on what works best for your personal development and gives you the chance to think about the challenges you have faced so far.

-Spend time on yourself every week.
-At a minimum, you should dedicate a couple of hours a week on personal growth goals outlined – this could include attending classes or discussions within your region of work, or experimenting with innovative methods at work routinely.
+Put in the time each week.
+Spend a minimum of a couple of hours a week on the personal growth goals.
+This could involve attending classes or discussions within your region of work, or experimenting with innovative methods at work routinely.

 | Benefits of Creating a Career Development Plan |